torbenwendt/ptouch-print/README.md

 **Notice:** This repo is a clone of the one on [Dominic Radermacher's website](https://mockmoon-cybernetics.ch/computer/p-touch2430pc/), and he is he author.
+It is available here, with his permission, to help increase visibility of the project and to encourage collaboration and further development.

 # ptouch